 Scott currently serves as a board member and treasurer of the Colorado Association of Psychotherapists.

 He has served the community as a board member in mental health organizations, including the Jeffco Family Support Network, Colorado Federation of Families for Children’s Mental Health (FFCMH), and was the founding President of the Jefferson County affiliate of FFCMH.
 Scott also served on the advisory board of Jefferson County Mental Health Court and Foothills Behavioral Health Partners.
 He is a member of the Open Path Collective.
-Scott is trained and tested in working with the Highly Sensitive Person (HSP.)
+Scott is trained and tested in working with the Highly Sensitive Person (HSP) and completed PAIRS Level 1 Professional Training for couples counseling in 2018.

 Scott has 35 years experience working with people in the automotive industry, as service manager, technician, where he learned effective communication and people skills for customer support and dispute resolution.